Loading…

 Update cadence: Roughly every 3-4 months, typically aligned with new set releases.
 Bandai announces changes ahead of the effective date on the official card game site.

-Practical advice: Check the official limited card list 1-2 weeks before any sanctioned tournament.
-A card that was legal last month may be restricted this month.
+Practical advice: Check the official limited card list 1-2 weeks before any sanctioned tournament, and separately confirm every card in your list still carries a Block 2, 3, or 4 icon for Standard Regulation events.
+A card that was legal last month may now be restricted, or its whole block may have rotated out.
 Do not assume a deck list you saw online is still legal.

-OP-16 The Time of Battle launches June 12, 2026 and is immediately Standard-legal.
-It introduces:
+OP-16 The Time of Battle launched June 12, 2026 as part of Block 4, and it remains fully Standard-legal.
+It introduced:

 GODEEPER: Building your first OP-16 deck on a budget?
 The budget guide covers sub-$100 competitive builds that are fully Standard-legal.
 OP-16 Budget Deck Guide

-OP-16 leaders join the Standard pool immediately on release.
-A ban list update often follows 4-8 weeks later if a new card proves too strong.
+OP-16 leaders joined the Standard pool immediately on release as part of Block 4.
+A ban list update often follows within 4-8 weeks if a new card proves too strong.

 Your Leader sits face-up from turn one.
 It determines: